Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones prohibited in all Phoenix parks except: Coyote Basin, Desert Foothills Park (Lower Field), Dynamite Park, El Prado Park, Esteban Park (East Quadrant), Grovers Basin, Mountain View II Park (South of Ballfield), Werner's Field.
-All operations must comply with AMA Safety Code.
+No drones allowed in: all city parks except Coyote Basin, Desert Foothills Park (Lower Field), Dynamite Park, El Prado Park, Esteban Park (East Quadrant), Grovers Basin, Mountain View II Park (South of Ballfield), Werner's Field.
+All operations must adhere to AMA Safety Code.

 View source